Run the shop

 Type the count.
-I explain the variance.
+Alan explains the variance.

 Slack